-The City will pilot test, design and construct a membrane filtration and chlorination water treatment facility.
-Membrane filtration technology is designed to remove Cryptosporidium, a microscopic parasite that is resistant to chlorine disinfection from our drinking water.
-Water will flow by gravity through the membrane filters, and then treated with a small amount of chlorine for disinfection before distribution to customers.
+The City will design and construct a membrane filtration and chlorination water treatment facility.
+Membrane filtration technology removes Cryptosporidium, a microscopic parasite that is resistant to chlorine disinfection from our drinking water.
+Water will flow by gravity through the membrane filters, and then be treated with a small amount of chlorine for disinfection before distribution to customers.
 It will provide safe drinking water that meets or exceeds federal safe drinking water regulations for the Port Townsend community.
 Our Water webpage has information about drinking water quality, water conservation and a history of our water system.

 This new treatment facility will be constructed on city-owned property near 20th Street and will be shielded from the road by surrounding trees.
 The small treatment facility will include a parking area, landscaping, storm drainage, an access road, sewer, and power service.
 Site development will include a sewer line, extension of electric service, and fencing.
 A portion of 20th Street will also be improved as part of the project.
 The City has contracted with HDR Engineering for project design and engineering.

-Funding: Drinking Water Utility rates and fees that will repay low interest loans from the Washington State Drinking Water Revolving Fund and Public Works Trust fund.
-Additional funding is being sought through grants and a legislative appropriation along with other sources.
+Funding: Drinking Water Utility rates and fees will repay low interest loans from the Washington State Drinking Water Revolving Fund and Public Works Trust Fund.

 Upper Sims Way Initiatives Continue with Howard Street Extension